KKOA/portfolio/ReadMe.md

 Because dropdown menu relies on JavaScript, you won't be able to navigate to quiz page from main navigation if you have JavaScript disabled or switch off.

+By default, this project expects that the files are stored in a folder called 'portfolio-15-05-2017' in the root directory of your web server.

-Do not change file structure as this will break the code.
-The files rely on the constant in “config.php” for file locations.
+Any changes to the directory need to reflect changes to the config.php in the 'includes' directory.
+The is because the files rely on the constant in “config.php” for the file locations.

 Quiz Directory